Littledown Surgery Carers Support

 We have created a New Page where you can view/download the Dorset Care Services Directory.
 Please navigate here: Directory

 Carers Coffee Morning

-Our next Carers Coffee Morning is at 11:00am on Wednesday 13 March 2019.
+Our next Carers Coffee Morning, the date TBC.
 Please come along if you look after someone who can’t manage on their own.

 Do you help a family member, friend or neighbour who needs support because the person:

 - Is frail

 - Has a long term health condition